El Paso is a bi-national, multi-cultural city of surprises. These are my 10 reasons to visit El Paso, making it a prime destination.

 10: Relax at a Rooftop Pool

 Conveniently located in the downtown arts district, the Courtyard by Marriott served as my home base for exploring El Paso.
 I could walk to the ballpark, convention center, and theater.
-The spacious lobby area served as a bar in the evening and breakfast café in the morning.
-The hip décor was inviting and the staff, very helpful.
+The spacious lobby served as a bar in the evening and a breakfast café in the morning.
+The hip décor was inviting, and the staff was helpful.
 But a real draw, especially after a day of exploring El Paso, is the rooftop outdoor swimming pool, an excellent place to relax.

 When You Visit El Paso